 Maintaining a connection to our crown chakra, to the voice of our soul, is a lifelong journey that will present challenges and tests.
 Thanks to Yogi Bhajan, we have a vast amount of tools to support our traversal of this odyssey.
 As Yogi Bhajan would say, “Keep up and you will be kept up!”

 A perfect companion for crown chakra cultivation is a book by Gurucharan Singh Khalsa, The 21 Stages of Meditation.
 Any meditation is great exercise for the seventh chakra, and this book covers it all.
 From the emotions of boredom and frustration to our merger with the “Infinite Pulse,” there are meditations that will meet you exactly where you are in your personal practice.

-There is also a great Kundalini Yoga kriya in The Ten Light Bodies of Consciousness by Nirvair Singh Khalsa called “The Eleventh Body Meditation,” which guides us in allowing ourselves to know all and be all.
-To experience the oneness of everything.
+There is also a great Kundalini Yoga kriya in The Ten Light Bodies of Consciousness by Nirvair Singh Khalsa called “The Eleventh Body Meditation,” which guides us in allowing ourselves to know all and be all, to experience the oneness of everything.
 This meditation uses the mantra “Ra Ma” which removes duality by bringing balance to male and female energies within our psyche.
 Ragani has a traditional musical version on Best of Both Worlds – Vol 1 that is quite beautiful.
-Sontokh Singh has an accessible version on Mantras of the Master that makes chanting along very easy.
+Santokh Singh has an accessible version on Mantras of the Master that makes chanting along very easy.